thPAKm/PW_GameHub/README.md

+Certainly!
+I've refined the formatting of your README for improved readability and organization while preserving your original content.
+Here's the updated version:

+---

 # GameHub Web Project

-## The most valuable and updated videos will posted here with description and url to their delicates trailers.
-All description will be sourced from STEAM or their relevant promotion page.
-Trailers are all url implemented using anchor (ie. <a href=…>) to YOUTUBE.
+## Overview

+GameHub Web Project is a platform showcasing valuable and updated videos with detailed descriptions and links to their trailers.
+- Descriptions are sourced from STEAM or relevant promotion pages.
+- Trailers are linked using anchor tags (e.g., `<a href=...>`) to YouTube.

+## Features

+1. **Support Page**
-To reunite with our visitors we offer a little support page utilising form elements and built-in JavaScript functions.
+   - A dedicated support page using form elements and built-in JavaScript functions.

-In addition to basic JS functions, we applied various forms elements allowing us to collect visitors information in a confidential manner for research and future collaboration purpose (<input type=“password”…>).
+   - Various form elements are implemented to collect visitors' information confidentially for research and future collaboration purposes (e.g., `<input type="password"...>`).

-Aside from all the exciting and newly built functions.
-We also value viewers and gamers opinions on the latest games and trend.
-As list of games will be regularly updated with a built in poll beneath allowing visitors to express their opinion and game of choice.

-## One of the most challenging yet achievable technique is creating responsive web design (RWD).
-We have altered both HTML and mainly CSS source code to adapt 2 different resolutions; when width length is smaller or equal to 800px and 600px, respectively.
-We have taken these 2 resolutions targeting general tablet and smart phone sizes.
-Responsive web design is important for several reasons:
+2. **Engaging Polls**
+   - Visitors can express their opinions and preferences for the latest games and trends.
+   - A list of games is regularly updated with a built-in poll to enhance interactivity.

+3. **Responsive Web Design (RWD)**
+   - Alterations to HTML and CSS enable the website to adapt to different resolutions, particularly targeting tablets and smartphones (width ≤ 800px and 600px).
+   - Importance of RWD:
-### •improving user experience; accommodate  users with different size of devices
+     - **Improves user experience**: Accommodates users with devices of various sizes.
-### •future proof our website; in the case newly invented devices and browsers plugin.
-Our website would able to adapt the unseeable.
+     - **Future-proofs the website**: Ensures adaptability to new devices and browser plugins.

+## Artworks and Fonts

-Last but not least, all artworks are researched from the internet.
-Some fonts design are exempted by self-written using CSS codes (eg. {Transform:…; padding:…}).
+- All artworks are researched from the internet.

-collab with @yuemanwai
+- Some font designs are self-created using CSS codes (e.g., `{Transform:...; padding:...}`).

+## Collaboration

+This project is a collaboration with [@yuemanwai](https://github.com/yuemanwai).

+---

+The cleaner structure and consistent formatting make the README easier to digest while highlighting the key features of your project.
+Let me know if you need further tweaks! collab with @yuemanwai